 Once harvested, the flax was soaked in water until soft.
 The softened flax was then separated into fibres which were beaten before being spun into thread which was then woven into cloth.

 Egyptian Clothing For Men

 All men wore a wrap-round skirt that was tied at the waist with a belt.
 Sometimes the material was wrapped around the legs as well.
 The length of the skirt varied depending on the fashion of the time – in the time of the Old Kingdom they were short while in the Middle Kingdom they were calf length.
-During the New Kingdom period it was fashionable to wear a pleated garment.
+During the New Kingdom period, it was fashionable to wear a pleated garment.

 Rich Egyptian men were able to afford the best quality linen which was very fine and almost see-through.
-Rich Egyptian men also wore as much jewellery as they could afford and decorated their clothes.
+Rich Egyptian men also wore as much jewelry as they could afford and decorated their clothes.
 They also wore headdresses for special occasions.

 Egyptian Clothing For Women